yahoo/elide-doc/pages/guide/v5/17-migration.md

                              Optional<ChangeSpec> changes);
 ```

-To register life cycle hooks, all the prior annotations have been replaced with [a single annotation](/pages/guide/v{{ page.version }}/02-data-model.html#annotation-based-hooks).
+To register life cycle hooks, all the prior annotations can be replaced with [a single annotation](/pages/guide/v{{ page.version }}/02-data-model.html#annotation-based-hooks).
 The hook logic now should reside outside the Elide model classes.
+However, legacy life cycle hook annotations remain supported.

 ## New Public Interfaces